mtlynch/beancount-chase-bank/README.md

 ]
 ```

 The `account_patterns` parameter is a list of (regex, account) pairs.
-For each line in your chase CSV, `CheckingImporter` will attempt to create a matching posting on the transaction by matching the payee or narration to the regexes.
+For each line in your Chase CSV, `CheckingImporter` will attempt to create a matching posting on the transaction by matching the payee or narration to the regexes.
 The regexes are in priority order, with earlier patterns taking priority over later patterns.

-Once this configuration is in place, you can use `bean-extract` to convert a chase CSV export of transactions to beancount format:
+Once this configuration is in place, you can use `bean-extract` to convert a Chase CSV export of transactions to beancount format:

 ```bash
 bean-extract config.py chase-transactions.csv